witkiewiczmikolaj/dchat-app/README.md

 # Dchat

-This is a simple chat application made in Django with Psql database.
+This is a simple chat application made in Django.
 Frontend made in vanilla HTML, CSS and JS.

 ## Usage